 Let's talk clearly about intentional emissions – such as those generated by radio frequency or microwave telecommunications systems – but also of what is produced by the so-called involuntary emitters, like device tools, devices related to the wireless universe, electromedical equipment, power distribution lines and many other technologies.

-In a constantly changing landscape it is essential to ensure the health of exposed users, carrying out the assessment of human exposure which is, as it is known, mandatory for all electrical and electronic equipment marketed.
+In a constantly changing landscape it is essential to ensure the health of exposed users, carrying out the assessment of human exposure which is, As is well known,, mandatory for all electrical and electronic equipment marketed.

 Verification of human exposure to electromagnetic fields